Phonon-Induced Decoherence in Color-Center Qubits: Introduction

-Candidate spin vacancies in diamond comprise of two major classes -- the nitrogen vacancy (NV) or a group IV vacancy (G4V), where the candidate defect atom is either silicon (Si), germanium (Ge), tin (Sn) or lead (Pb)~\cite{Thiering2018-vp,Gali2019-sl,Sipahigil2016-de,Debroux2021-mw,Trusheim2020-ko,Wang2021-qp,Iwasaki2015-kh,Ruf2021-ye}.
+Candidate spin vacancies in diamond comprise of two major classes -- the nitrogen vacancy (NV) or a group IV vacancy (G4V), where the candidate defect atom is either silicon (Si), germanium (Ge), tin (Sn) or lead (Pb)~\cite{Thiering2018-vp,Gali2019-sl,Sipahigil2016-de,Debroux2021-mw,Trusheim2020-ko,Wang2021-qp,Iwasaki2015-kh,Ruf2021-ye,Trusheim2019-ck,Parker2023-yh}.
 While NVs have been used in pioneering demonstrations of verifiable shared entanglement generation~\cite{Pompili2021-bp,Hermans2022-zl}, problems with low photon coupling efficiency and inherent susceptibility to electronic charge noise leaves room for improvement.
 Of the G4Vs, the negatively charged silicon vacancy (SiV) has been a prominent candidate of choice due to a multitude of properties.
 The inversion symmetric vacancy has a negligible susceptibility to electronic charge noise, with near-deterministic implantation of defects promising scalable device manufacturing~\cite{Wan2020-op}.
 Demonstrations of memory enhanced quantum communications~\cite{Bhaskar2020-kv} and long coherence times approaching 2 sec~\cite{Stas2022-yw} are a few key reasons for increased interest in these systems.
 Phonon coupling is the major source of decoherence in these systems at `high' temperatures~\cite{Jahnke2015-no}, necessitating the operation of typical experiments at 150 mK or lower, something which must be mitigated for scalable network deployments.
 Heavier defects such as the tin-vacancy (SnV) serve as promising candidates for higher temperature operation, however, a deep understanding of phonon decoherence is crucial for the effective utilization of this class of vacancies.
 Previous studies into the effect of spin-phonon coupling have quantified and corroborated theoretically-predicted decoherence rates with experimental predictions.
 However, a complete dynamical characterization of the underlying {\em quantum state} through a master equation or similar state evolution maps has been lacking in the literature.
+A recent article~\cite{Harris2023-aq} in this area, relied on first principles calculation of the phonon coupling mechanism and rate.

 In this article, we address the spin-phonon coupling effect for G4Vs, and derive a Born-Markov master equation for the complete quantum state.
 We use the derived equation to characterize the time evolution of the quantum states, both of a single spin and two entangled spins.
 Furthermore, we address the effect of decoherence on shared entanglement generation over a network using the `midpoint swap' architecture~\cite{Barrett2005-sm,Dhara2022,Hermans2022-je}.
 We show that with the consideration of network latency, strict conditions and/or limitations are imposed on the quality of the final entangled qubit pair, which we quantify using a lower bound on its distillable entanglement per copy.